mapeveri/django-musette/README.rst

 17. Support to rss to forums.
 18. API REST with django-rest-framework.
 19. Support to topics main in forum.
+20. Integrated model profile, but can be extended.

 Roadmap
 -------